 Sydney – Australia’s buzzing city filled with culture, adventure, plenty of sun, and good times.
 Another thing that Sydney is also famous for however, is its diverse dining scene, which showcases wonderful food from all over the world.

-Though the first unofficial cuisine of Sydney might be Thai, Italian is a close second and some of the finest dining eateries have been influenced directly by Italian menus.
-From budget-friendly pizzerias to locations suited for a fancy authentic Italian dining experience, in this article, we go through some of our favorite Italian restaurants in the city, taking into consideration food, budget, location, occasion, and style, meaning there truly is something for everyone.
+Though the first unofficial cuisine of Sydney might be Thai, Italian is arguably a close second.
+Indeed, some of the city’s finest eateries have been influenced directly by Italian menus.
+From budget-friendly pizzerias to locations suited for a fancy authentic Italian dining experience, the Harbour City has it all.

+In this article, we go through some of the best Italian restaurants in Sydney.
+Whilst doing so, we take into consideration food, budget, location, occasion, and style – meaning there truly is something for everyone.

 Offering 250 different types of wine from classic to contemporary, Ragazzi highlights the authentic Italian art of winemaking whilst also paying recognition to the growing use of native Italian variations used in Australia.

 As far as food is concerned, their chef crafts all the pasta on their menu by hand on-site using primo produce, whilst paying respects to traditional tasty shapes and sauces.
 If you’re looking for an authentic Italian experience, Ragazzi is the perfect place.

 If you find yourself in the Victorian capital, see our guide to the Best Italian Restaurants in Melbourne

 Location: Parramatta Square, T3.01/153 Macquarie St, Parramatta, NSW 2150 Ph: (02) 8090 6979